 Of the 205 organizational responses to this question, 57% described their programs as either ad hoc or beginning to define a repeatable approach.
-They do not have standardized accessibility processes are not holding teams accountable.
-Only 6% self-rated as being at stage four - having reached the point of planning and investing proactively - while 14% state accessibility is fully integrated into their organization's work.
+They do not have standardized accessibility processes or procedures, they are not proactively planning for accessibility, and they are not holding teams accountable.
+Only 6% self-rated as 4.
+Proactive planning being at stage four -& management with accountability 6% having reached the point of planning and investing proactively - while 14% & procedures across state accessibility is fully organization 23% integrated into their organization's work.